kubermatic/docs/content/upgrading/2.9_to_2.10/_index.en.md

 ```

 ## `values.yaml` structure for service account tokens
-There is a new flag `service-account-signing-key` for kubermatic API.
-Signing key authenticates the service account's
+A new flag `service-account-signing-key` was added to the Kubermatic API.
+It is used to sign service account tokens via
-token value using HMAC.
-It is recommended to use a key with 32 bytes or longer.
-The value for this flag must be stored in
+HMAC.
+It should be unique per Kubermatic installation and can be generated with the command: `base64 -w0 /dev/urandom |head -c 100`
-`auth` section for `kubermtic`
+The value for this flag must be stored in `auth` section for `kubermatic`

 For example:
 ```